facebookresearch/ParlAI/parlai/crowdsourcing/README.md

 ```
 If you want to quickly modify this parameter to, say, 0.6 without changing the YAML file, you can add a `mephisto.task.task_reward=0.6` string to your launch command.

+You can also specify a blueprint on the command line by adding `mephisto/blueprint=my_blueprint_type` (this will override the default blueprint type if defined in the config file).

 ### MTurk-specific task configuration

 Here is a partial list of MTurk-specific parameters that can be set in YAML files or on the command line: